youyanggu/covid19_projections/path-to-herd-immunity.md

 - We assume the general population will begin receiving vaccinations in late spring/early summer (Apr-Jun 2021).
 - We assume children and adolescents will begin receiving vaccinations in late summer/early fall (Aug-Oct 2021).
 - We assume a 85% vaccine efficacy.
 While the trial data demonstrate >90% efficacy, we believe that the efficacy in the general population will be slightly lower due to the fact that a sizable proportion of the population may miss the second vaccine dose.
+- We assume that if effective, the vaccine will provide individuals immunity through at least 2021.
 - While it is still unclear if the vaccine provides sterilizing immunity, we assume that the vaccine, if effective, can provide functional immunity for the individual and significantly reduce their likelihood of being infectious for at least the duration of 2021.
 Pfizer expects to report data on whether or not its vaccine stops virus transmission in the first quarter of 2021.
 - We assume vaccinations will begin in mid-December following the FDA Emergency Use Authorization (EUA) approval.
 Due to distribution issues, constraints with storage, and vaccine hesitancy, we believe the initial rollout will be slower than what Operation Warp Speed estimates.
 - Many of the assumptions in this writeup come from the [December 10 FDA Briefing Document](https://www.fda.gov/media/144245/download) for the Pfizer vaccine.
 - We assume a smooth but conservative vaccine rollout, with no major issues or halts.
 If rollout and uptake is quicker than estimated, then we may reach herd immunity sooner.
 If rollout and uptake is slower than estimated, we may reach herd immunity later.
-- We assume that at its peak, around 2 million doses will be given per day (enough for innoculate 1.25 million people).
+- We assume that at its peak, around 2 million doses will be given per day (enough for innoculate ~1.25 million people).
 This is slightly lower than the peak vaccine distribution for influenza (~3 million doses per day).
-- We assume a proportion of the vaccinated population already possess immunity via infection.
+- We assume a proportion of the vaccinated population already possesses immunity via infection.
 For simplicity, we assume individuals who already possess immunity from natural infection will get vaccinated at the same rate as susceptible individuals.
 If an individual possesses immunity from both vaccination and infection, we only count this individual as "immune via infection".
 - We compute the population "immune via vaccination" by taking the total vaccinated, subtracting the estimated number of individuals who already possess immunity via infection, and multiplying the resulting number by the vaccine efficacy (85%).

 [Back to Top](#top)